RanaAyman/Phoenix-Language/README.md

 ![Phoenix-Language](img.jpg)

-## Simple grammar of the language using a tool named JavaCC
+## The grammar of the language using a tool named JavaCC

 ### The language supports evaluating the grammar expressions